 Enrofloxacin is eliminated by both renal and hepatic mechanisms, as well as in breast milk.

 It is known that the quinolone class of drugs have been shown to produce erosions of articular cartilage in weight bearing joints, as well as producing other signs of arthropathy in immature animals of various species, including juvenile rats (Kashida et al., 1997).
 However, evidence of cartilage abnormalities appear to be dose related (high dosages over extended period).

-It is also important to note that although the use of fluoroquinolones have not been recommended for initial treatment in pregnant and nursing does or juvenile rats (under 4 months) due to the risks of cartilage abnormalities (Egerbacher et al., 2000), in cases where other antibiotics are not helping, or if the infection is deemed severe, the benefit of using fluoroquinolones (alone or in combination with other compatible antimicrobials) may, in fact, outweigh the risks.
+It is also important to note that although the use of fluoroquinolones have not been recommended for initial treatment in the pregnant and nursing doe or juvenile rats (under 4 months) due to the risks of cartilage abnormalities (Egerbacher et al., 2000), in cases where other antibiotics are not helping, or if the infection is deemed severe, the benefit of using fluoroquinolones (alone or in combination with other compatible antimicrobials) may, in fact, outweigh the risks.

 Studies reported by Bayer, in their insert for enrofloxacin, reveal no evidence of carcinogenic or teratogenic effects in rats at higher doses of up to 50 mg/kg.

 Refer to Baytril insert by Bayer: https://www.bayerdvm.com/our-products/baytril/baytril-enrofloxacin-antibacterial-tablets

 Useful in: respiratory infections, urinary tract infections, soft tissue infection and soft tissue injury.

 Drug Interactions or Contraindications

 - Concurrent administration of a quinolone, including enrofloxacin, with cation-containing GI products such as magnesium/aluminum antacids or sucralfate, or GI products containing calcium, iron, or zinc may reduce its absorption.
 It is suggested to separate dosing from any of these products by 2 hours.